st1vms/unofficial-claude-api/README.md

 ### Some of the key things you can do with Claude through this API:

-- Have natural conversations and ask questions about a wide variety of topics.
+- Ask questions about a wide variety of topics.
 Claude can chat about current events, pop culture, sports, and more.

 - Get helpful explanations on complex topics.
 Ask Claude to explain a concept or current event in simple terms.

 - Generate summaries of long articles or documents.
-Pass a URL or text to Claude and get back a concise summary.
+Just give the filepath as an attachment to Claude and get back a concise summary.

 - Receive thoughtful responses to open-ended prompts and ideas.
 Claude can brainstorm ideas, expand on concepts, and have philosophical discussions.